mscoutermarsh/dotfiles/README.md

 Plugins are listed in `vimrc.bundles`.

 To install them you'll need vundle.
 Installation directions are here: https://github.com/gmarik/Vundle.vim.
 Once vundle is installed.
-Open vim and type `:BundleInstall`.
+Open vim (`$ vim`) and type `:BundleInstall`.
 And then restart vim.
-You'll need to do this for everything to work.
+You'll need to do this for all the plugins to work.

 ### Git Config
 Make sure you update ```gitconfig``` with your own name and email address.
 Otherwise you'll be committing as me. :smile_cat:

+**iterm2**
+Use iterm2 instead of Terminal: http://iterm2.com/

 #### Custom Fonts
 You'll need to use a custom font for Airline to look nice.
 (Seeing weird symbols?
 This is why!).
 See here: https://github.com/Lokaltog/powerline-fonts